stephenberry/JSONC/README.md

 # JSONC
 JSON with Comments.
 This is a simple reference specification for JSONC.

+JSONC makes JSON documents more useful for humans and avoids embedding comments as part of the JSON document, which hurts performance and clarity.

-JSONC allows C and Javascript style comments (both the same).
+JSONC allows C and Javascript style comments.
+When a JSONC document is read, all comments must be ignored and the result is a JSON structure identical to a JSONC document with all the comments stripped.

 > `.jsonc` is the standard file extension for JSONC